elaskavaia/bga-mars/DESIGN.md

 * personal colored cubes are marker_${color}_${index}
 * other "resources" on cards resource_${color}_${index}:card_...:0

-## Inteructions
+## Interactions

-* Machine is action machine, is kind of state machine of bga but with stack, docs in modules/MACHINE.md
+* Machine is action machine, is kind of state machine of bga but with stack, docs in modules/MACHINE.md.
+Machine use operation expressions which essentially describe effects on cards and things you can do and choices you have to make, i.e. a/b - you pick a or b, etc
+* We use MathExpression which is what you expect, like a > b.
+This is used for card pre-conditions, vp complex calculations (i.e. vp equal half of cards in your hand), counter complex calculation (gain number of MC equal to number of Science tags you player), effect conditions
+ * MathExpression is evaluted in context, usually it involved the player, but also can involve a card or some custom context provider (which resolves the variables in the expression)

 # Links